 Buying a new product or service can prove challenging at times, especially when faced with language barriers.
 You must figure out what dialect is needed as you work out the finer details of the business transaction.
 That is why a translation service is worth considering.
-Below are the steps to follow when finding a reputable, professional agency that provides high-quality translation services.
+Below are the steps to follow when finding a reputable, professional agency that provides high-quality translation services and also for employee tracking.
 Abide by them, and you will discover that the process will not be as cumbersome as you might assume.

 Is it a brochure that needs to be translated, or the business website also need some translation?
 Consider your target audience for the site or brochure.
-What’s their language and dialect?
+What is their language and dialect?
 All these are essential questions to answer before searching for the best translation provider to hire.